Authoritarian socialism: Response

-Friedman's involvement in the Chilean military dictatorship has also been criticised as he served as economic advisor.
-Under Pinochet, Chile followed the economic policies of Friedmam and his Chicago Boys.
+Friedman's involvement in the Chilean military dictatorship has also been criticized as he served as an economic advisor.
+Under Pinochet, Chile followed the economic policies of Friedman and his Chicago Boys.
 While Friedman did not criticize Pinochet's dictatorship at the time, nor the assassinations, illegal imprisonments, torture, or other atrocities that were well known by then, he defended his unofficial adviser position, arguing: "I do not consider it as evil for an economist to render technical economic advice to the Chilean Government, any more than I would regard it as evil for a physician to give technical medical advice to the Chilean Government to help end a medical plague".
 Although Friedman criticized Chile's political system, he argued that "free markets would undermine [Pinochet's] political centralization and political control", that criticism over his role in Chile missed his main contention that freer markets resulted in freer people and that Chile's unfree economy had caused the military government.
-Friedman advocated for free markets which undermined "political centralization and political control".
+Friedman advocated for free markets, which undermined "political centralization and political control".
 However, some economists have argued that the experience of Chile in this period indicated a failure of Friedman's policies, claiming that there was little net economic growth from 1975 to 1982 (during the so-called "pure Monetarist experiment").
-After the crisis of 1982, the state controlled more of the economy than it had under the previous socialist regime and sustained economic growth only came after the later reforms that privatized the economy while social indicators remained poor.
-Pinochet's dictatorship made the unpopular economic reorientation possible by repressing opposition to it.
+After the crisis of 1982, the state controlled more of the economy than it had under the previous socialist regime, and sustained economic growth only came after the later reforms that privatized the economy while social indicators remained poor.
+Pinochet's dictatorship made the unpopular economic reorientation possible by repressing opposition.
 Rather than a triumph of the free market, it has been described as "combining neo-liberal sutures and interventionist cures".
 By the time of sustained growth, the Chilean government had "cooled its neo-liberal ideological fever" and "controlled its exposure to world financial markets and maintained its efficient copper company in public hands".